It’s no secret that the Hollywood Comet loves musicals.

 I do also enjoy that two original Ziegfeld players- Charles Winninger and Al Shean- are included in the film.

 I first saw “Ziegfeld Girl” in 2004 or 2005 and I fell in love with it and I still really love this movie.
-I loved it so much that “ziegfeldgirl1941” was part of me e-mail address at the time.
+I loved it so much that “ziegfeldgirl1941” was part of my e-mail address at the time.
 I even tried to convince my mom to play “You Stepped Out of a Dream” when I walked downstairs to my prom date (she refused so this didn’t happen).

 If the glamour of this film was a soap or a perfume, I would buy it and wear it.
 But since it’s not, I did the next best thing.
 I created Hedy Lamarr’s “Stepped out of a Dream” costume designed by Adrian for this Halloween.
-I bought the sleeveless white dress but made the rest of the costume- sewing on sleeves, cutting out and gluing silver stars and sequins, using 12 glue sticks to attach wire with stars on a board on my back (Adrian also used a board on Hedy’s back.)
-If this 20 hour project doesn’t describe my love for “Ziegfeld Girl,” I’m not sure what does.
+I bought the sleeveless white dress but made the rest of the costume- sewing on sleeves, cutting out and gluing silver stars and sequins, using 12 glue sticks to attach the wire with stars on a board on my back (Adrian also used a board on Hedy’s back.)
+If this 20-hour project doesn’t describe my love for “Ziegfeld Girl,” I’m not sure what does.

 If you love MGM glamour and musicals, I would give this one a watch.
-I’ll give you fair warning that it’s a bit dramatic at parts, like when Lana Turner’s luck starts to change, but it’s such a fabulous look at MGM in it’s prime.
+I’ll give you fair warning that it’s a bit dramatic in parts, like when Lana Turner’s luck starts to change, but it’s such a fabulous look at MGM in it’s prime.